Symmetry Breaking in Density Functional Theory due to Dirac Exchange for a Hydrogen Molecule: Appendix

 \subsubsection{IV.i: Some Preliminaries}

-The eigenvalue problem is solved using an iterative process in which for step $k$ the $\phi_{pm}$ on right hand side of Eq. (\ref{eq:helm}) and the orbital energies, $\epsilon_{\pm}^{(k)}$, at step $k$ are assigned the the values and functionality from the $k-1$ step The iteration is developed with the intention of producing linear scaling in the number of FEL basis functions $m$.
-We note that {\it scaling in the number of electrons ($n$) is typically higher.} This is achieved by developing a solver strategy that emphasizes the use of the operator $(\nabla^2-k^2)$ which is easily implemented in multigrid schemes.
+The eigenvalue problem, (\ref{eq:helm}), is solved using an iterative process in which for step $k$ the $\psi_{\pm}$ on right hand side of (\ref{eq:helm}) and the orbital energies, $\epsilon_{\pm}^{(k)}$, at step $k$ are assigned the values and functionality from the $k-1$ step.
+The iteration is developed with the intention of producing linear scaling in the number of FEM basis functions, $M$.
+This is achieved by developing a solver strategy that emphasizes the use of the operator $[(\nabla^2-k^2)]^{-1}$ which is efficiently implemented in multigrid schemes.